 Developments on State roads shall be coordinated with SCDOT as per their requirements for traffic impact studies.
 Developments greater than 100 lots on a County road shall be required to submit a traffic impact study, and shall be coordinated with PW/SWD.
-Developments greater than 100 lots on Municipality roads shall be required to submit a traffic impact study, and shall be coordinated with that municipality.
+Developments greater than 100 lots on Municipality roads shall be required to submit a traffic impact study, and shall be required to submit a traffic impact study, and shall be required to submit a traffic impact study.